Competition Rules

 9. The points awarded are as follows: 1st 10 points 2nd 9 points 3rd 8 points 4th 7 points All other positions 6 points.
 The first four places of the monthly competition will be announced at the meeting and the result grid will be attached to the next month’s newsletter.

-11. Formal discussion of the images submitted for the competition is encouraged but members should reserve any comments until after all members have marked the photographs and handed in their score sheets.
+10. Formal discussion of the images submitted for the competition is encouraged but members should reserve any comments until after all members have marked the photographs and handed in their score sheets.
 Unless there is a Speaker at the meeting all prints will be retained on view for a period in order for members to review and talk about the pictures submitted for the monthly competition.

-12. Monthly totals will be aggregated as the competitions progress throughout the calendar year.
+11. Monthly totals will be aggregated as the competitions progress throughout the calendar year.

-13 Members not present at the meeting and wishing to exhibit may do so.
+13. Members not present at the meeting and wishing to exhibit may do so.
 Their prints will be marked in accordance with the above rules by members present.

-14 At the December Meeting an Open Competition will be held.
-Each Member who has a current membership of at least three months can submit one photograph up to a maximum of A4 size which may or may not have been submitted previously in the relevant calendar year to compete for the ‘Best Picture of the Year’ Competition.
+Each Member can submit one photograph which may or may not have been submitted previously in the relevant calendar year to compete for the ‘Best Picture of the Year’ Competition.
 The image MUST be taken in the present calendar year.
-The scoring for this competition will use the system used for scoring ‘single’ prints during the monthly competitions or be by an invited outside judge
+The scoring for this competition will use the system used for scoring ‘single’ prints during the monthly competitions or be by an invited outside judge.

 Guide to Marking the competition P-I-C-S